Strategyproof Learning: Building Trustworthy User-Generated Datasets: Introduction

-Now, in machine learning, it is generally regarded as desirable to fit all available data.
-However, this assumption dangerously fails in the context of user-generated data, as users may provide untrustworthy data.
-In fact, in applications such as content recommendation, many activists, companies and politicians have strong incentives to promote certain views, products or ideologies, and to exploit the vast influence of today's recommendation algorithms to do so~\cite{Hoang20,HoangFE21}.
-After all, on YouTube, for instance, two views out of three result from algorithmic recommendations~\cite{cnet18}.
-Perhaps unsurprisingly, this has led to vast amounts of fabricated activities to bias algorithms~\cite{bradshaw19,neudert2019}, like ``fake reviews''~\cite{WuNWW20}.
-The scale of fabricated data is well illustrated by the case of Facebook which, in 2019 alone, reported the removal of 6~billion fake accounts from its platform~\cite{facebook_fake_accounts}.
-This is particularly concerning in the era of ``stochastic parrots''~\cite{BenderGMS21}: today's language models are incentivizing climate denialists to pollute textual datasets with claims like ``climate change is a hoax'', as autocompletion, conversational and recommendation algorithms trained on such data will more likely spread these views~\cite{McGuffieNewhouse20}.
+However, the fact that \emph{strategic} users may provide \emph{untrustworthy} data challenges the classical theory of learning, which generally regards as desirable to fit available data, and to generalize them for future applications~\cite{Valiant84}.
+In applications such as content recommendation, activists, companies and politicians usually have strong incentives to promote certain views, products or ideologies~\cite{Hoang20,HoangFE21}.
+After all, two YouTube views out of three result from algorithmic recommendations~\cite{cnet18}.
+Quite naturally, this has led to vast amounts of fabricated activities to bias algorithms~\cite{bradshaw19,neudert2019}, through ``fake reviewing''~\cite{WuNWW20}, ``astroturfing''~\cite{ZerbackTK21} or automated harassment~\cite{tekfog}.
+In fact, Facebook reportedly removed 15~billion fake accounts within two years~\cite{facebook_fake_accounts}.
+This raises serious concerns, especially given today's ``stochastic parrots''~\cite{BenderGMS21}: today's language models incentivize anti-vaccine groups to heavily pollute textual datasets with claims like ``vaccines kill'', including through fake accounts, as autocompletion, conversational and recommendation algorithms trained on such data will more likely spread this view~\cite{McGuffieNewhouse20}.

-As a result, in highly adversarial environments like social networks, any data that is not cryptographically signed by authentic trusted entities should arguably not be trusted.
-Put differently, the safety of learning algorithms can arguably only be obtained if we train them solely on {\it signed} data, that is, data that provably come from a known user.
-But even signed data cannot be wholeheartedly trusted since users usually have preferences over what ought to be recommended to others, and thus have incentives to behave strategically.
-The question we address here is whether it is possible to design an algorithm that achieves (personalized) learning while incentivizing users' honest data generation.
+Arguably, in large-scale environments that naturally attract a large number of malicious entities, like social medias, any data that is not cryptographically signed by authentic trustworthy entities should not be trusted.
+In other words, a necessary condition for the safety of learning algorithms is to train them solely on {\it signed} data, that is, data that provably come from a known user.
+Yet, this is clearly not a sufficient condition for safety: even signed data cannot be wholeheartedly trusted.
+After all, even authentic users usually have preferences over what ought to be recommended to others, and thus have incentives to behave strategically.